 Application and Payment

 If the applicant has met the requirements to recertify, the only step left is to complete the application and submit payment via the link listed below.
-Note: Only CEBTs expiring December 31, 2020, may submit to the application to recertify in 2020.
+Once you are logged in, select “View My Certifications” from the Certification/CEU dropdown menu.
+Note: Only CEBTs expiring December 31, 2021, may submit to the application to recertify in 2021.

 |Through November 30||December 1 – December 31|